petersbingham/reskit/CONTRIBUTING.md

  - When indexing in code: Zero based with `i`,`j` for index reference.

 ### File
- - Lines endings always Linux style.
+ - Lines endings always use Linux style.
+ - `.txt` files are used for ascii based results that are meant for user consumption.
+ - `.dat` files can also be ascii based but are primarily for internal reskit usage.

 ## Hints and Tips
  - When converting between matrices (eg calling to_dKmat on a tisutil container) ensure that any slices are carried out first if applicable.
 This will reduce the number of conversion calculations.